Docker Configuration¶

 BASE_URL |

-(empty) | The public URL where your app is reachable, e.g. https://trackertracker.example.com.
-Used in backup file metadata and notification links. |
+(empty) | Your public app URL (e.g. https://trackertracker.example.com).
+Used for backup metadata and notification links. |

 SECURE_COOKIES |

 (auto) | Set to true to mark session cookies as Secure.
-Auto-enabled when BASE_URL starts with https://.
-Only needed if you serve over HTTPS without setting BASE_URL. |
+Auto-enabled when BASE_URL is HTTPS.
+Only set this if you serve HTTPS without BASE_URL. |

 TZ |